-The Princess Diaries firehouse is on the market for $2.6 million, so let’s compare the real thing to how it looked onscreen!
+The Princess Diaries firehouse is on the market for $2.6 million, so let’s revisit the sets that were designed for it!

-In case you never saw the movie or read the book series it was based on, The Princess Diaries is about an awkward 14-year-old girl named Mia Thermopolis, who is surprised to learn she’s a princess in the (fictional) country of Genovia.
+In case you never saw the movie or read the book series it was based on (Amazon affiliate link), The Princess Diaries is about an awkward 14-year-old girl named Mia Thermopolis, who is surprised to learn she’s a princess in the (fictional) country of Genovia.